Your privacy matters.

-Again, we’ll unpack all of this in more detail in just a bit, when we dive into Lights Film School’s specific use cases below.
+Again, we’ll unpack all of this in more detail in just a bit, when we dive into Lights Media Collective’s specific use cases below.

 Non-personal information is information that cannot be used or combined with other information to identify or contact you.
 For example, browser types, device types, and some statistical website data.
-This helps us refine our websites, features, and services from a technical standpoint.
+This can help to refine our websites, products, features, and services from a technical standpoint.

-When does Lights film School use information from third parties?
+When does Lights Media Collective use information from third parties?

-Lights Film School collects only the information necessary to run our websites and provide our features and services successfully.
+Lights Media Collective collects only the information necessary to run our websites and provide our products, features, and services successfully.
 Some of this information comes from or otherwise involves a careful selection of third parties, all of which are GDPR compliant.

 We do not sell your personal information.

-This means that, for example, we don’t sell advertising space to third parties in any way, shape, or form.
+Instead, we sell bespoke storytelling and screenwriting services available through our lightsmediacollective.com website (and in the past, we sold enrollment in Lights Film School's indie Filmmaking Program - a legacy product that's no longer available for purchase, as already mentioned).
+Ultimately, this means that, for example, we don’t sell advertising space to third parties in any way, shape, or form.
 No obnoxious ads; no sponsored posts.
+Period.

-What third parties does Lights Film School involve, why, and how?
+What third parties does Lights Media Collective involve, why, and how?

-We use AirTable to store and maintain internal documents.
-For example, a database with relevant student details, including their indie Filmmaking Program progress across both our current and legacy membership websites.
-Having this centralized reference helps us keep organized and deliver individualized customer service more quickly and effectively.
+We use AirTable to store and maintain internal documents; for example, a database with relevant student details.
+Such a centralized reference helps us keep organized and deliver individualized customer service more quickly and effectively.

 Airtable uses industry-leading Amazon Web Services (AWS) hosting infrastructure.
 Servers are located in data centers that are SOC 1, SOC 2, and ISO 27001 certified.
 Data is encrypted both when it is sent to and from their servers and at rest.
 Airtable uses 256-bit SSL/TLS encryption.

-We use Donut to facilitate virtual one-on-one networking opportunities for our students with Premium Membership.
-More specifically, Donut is a Slack bot that regularly pairs students who opt into a dedicated “Networking” channel in our community.
+We use Donut to facilitate virtual one-on-one networking opportunities for students who have activated their Premium Membership and are set up in Slack.
+More specifically, Donut is a Slack bot that regularly pairs students who opt into a dedicated “Networking” channel in the Lights Film School community.
 It has access to the standard minimum amount of information on Slack, via Slack’s “bot” OAuth scope.

 Files are protected in transit between Dropbox’s apps and servers, and at rest.
 Each file is split into discrete blocks, which are encrypted using a strong cipher.

-We use Google Workspace to manage direct emails as well as emails initiated through our www.lightsfilmschool.com website.
+We use Google Workspace to manage direct emails associated with our lightsfilmschool.com domain as well as emails initiated through various contact forms.
 In the case of the latter, messages are logged and delivered through Typeform, then passed along to Help Scout via a forwarding rule in Google Workspace.
 Google Workspace also enables us to store internal documents, archive student-submitted project assignments as a courtesy, and create and share instructor reviews.